bioinfo-ucsd/BISB-Bootcamp-2022/_schedules/schedule.md

         start: '12:00 PM'
         end: '1:00 PM'
       - name: "Module 1: Computational Environments"
+        fullname: "Module 1:  Understanding Computational Environments"
         type: mod
         start: "1:00 PM"
         end: "2:00 PM"
         instructors: ["Hratch Baghdassarian, *Bootcamp Instructor*", "Kiki Spaulding, *Bootcamp Instructor*"]
+        description: "In this module we will introduce you to the [UCSD Jupyterhub (Data Science) Platform](https://datahub.ucsd.edu/hub/login?next=%2Fhub%2F).
+You will learn how to navigate with Command Line Interfaces (CLI) using a Terminal Application.
+We will also cover package and environment management with including: how to use the [conda package manager](https://docs.conda.io/en/latest/), configuring conda channels, creating, saving, and loading new conda environments, and the basics of commonly-used python packages (e.g., jupyterlab, numpy, etc.) We will also go over the 5 basic concepts found in most programming languages.
+We will also review some examples of common programming tasks in bioinformatics including printing/manipulating text and reading/writing files."
       - name: "Enjoying San Diego"
         type: other
         fullname: "Enjoying San Diego: The BISB Guide to San Diego Sights, Eats, and Drinks"